Applications for the 21/22 Chamber Music Program is now closed

 The Chamber Music Program season will culminate in performances at NYC venues including Weill Recital Hall at Carnegie Hall on May 4, 2022.

 First Music World Premiere

-Chamber Music students perform for children and senior citizens at various facilities throughout the five boroughs of New York.
+Chamber Music Program students perform for children and senior citizens at various facilities throughout the five boroughs of New York.
 This form of music education and exposure is vital to the future generations of students who do not receive arts education in their schools.
 Within the care facilities, music therapy can improve overall rehabilitation of the therapy recipients and increase their motivation to become engaged in their treatment, depending on the nature of the disability.
 This unique experience also enables our players to use their talents to make a difference in people’s lives.